 - Cruelty cases going to court: Animal may have to stay in our care for an indefinite time until a court decision is rendered.
 Until then they will not be available for adoption.

-*At this time we do not have a veterinarian to spay and neuter our bunnies and small animals.
-They will NOT be altered by the CNYSPCA at this time.*
+*Bunnies will be altered before leaving the CNY SPCA.
+At this time we do not have a veterinarian to spay and neuter our guinea pigs and small animals.
+They will NOT be altered by the CNYSPCA.*